Awalz/SwiftyCam/README.md

 ```

 SwiftyCam is a drop-in convenience framework.
 To create a Camera instance, create a new UIViewController subclass.
-Replace the UIViewController subclass declaration with SwiftyCamViewController:
+Replace the UIViewController subclass declaration with `SwiftyCamViewController`:

 ```swift
 class MyCameraViewController : SwiftyCamViewController